 Olympic Renaissance is a public high school in Charlotte.
-The principal of Olympic Renaissance is Sonya McInnis and can be contacted at firstname.lastname@example.org.
-467 students attend Olympic Renaissance and are mostly Asian; White, non-Hispanic; and Black, non-Hispanic.
-0% of the 467 students here have subsidized lunches.
-The student to teacher ratio at Olympic Renaissance is 13:1.
+The principal of Olympic Renaissance is Sonya McInnis, who can be contacted at firstname.lastname@example.org.
+467 students go to Olympic Renaissance and identify mostly as Asian; White, non-Hispanic; and Black, non-Hispanic.
+0% of the 467 students here are paying reduced lunch prices.
+The ratio of students to teachers at Olympic Renaissance is 13:1.
 Olympic - Biotechnology Health is one of the nearest high schools.

 |Native American or Native Alaskan||0.2%||0.5%|